-We’ve just arrived at the Costa Brava in north-Eastern Spain for our family summer break.
+We’ve just arrived at the Costa Brava in north-Eastern Spain for our family summer break – our first family experience of train travel across Europe.

 As we sat on a sandy beach, surrounded by verdant cliffs, the sun not too baking hot, soothed by the crisp sounds of breaking waves, we reflected on our journey from England.